Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 36,084, 14,379 total housing units (homes and apartments), and a median house value of $63,162, house prices in Gadsden are some of the most affordable in Alabama as well as the nation.
+With 36,084 people, 14,379 houses or apartments, and a median cost of homes of $60,847, house prices in Gadsden are some of the most affordable in Alabama as well as the nation.

 Single-family detached homes are the single most common housing type in Gadsden, accounting for 77.27% of the city's housing units.
 Other types of housing that are prevalent in Gadsden include large apartment complexes or high rise apartments ( 10.33%), duplexes, homes converted to apartments or other small apartment buildings ( 9.08%), and a few mobile homes or trailers ( 2.64%).

 The most prevalent building size and type in Gadsden are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 57.72% owning and 42.28% renting.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Gadsden's housing was primarily built during this period, from the '40s through the '60s.
 A full 52.13% of the city's housing hails from this era.
 Other housing ages represented in Gadsden include homes built between 1970-1999 ( 24.16%) and housing constructed before 1939 ( 20.22%).
 There's also some housing in Gadsden built between 2000 and later ( 3.49%).